basp/sandbox-old/README.md

 ##### `delayed`
 This is an array of *delayed* frames.
 These are `DelayedFrame` instances that have a pointer to the `Frame` to execute and a delay time in seconds.
 The host is expected to push these onto a queue and execute them at a later point.

+For example, we might `fork` (execute as a seperate task, possibly delayed) a few tasks and then decide to `suspend` our own task for a while.
+In this case the array of `delayed` frames will contain four `DelayedFrame` instances.

 There are no delayed tasks in the example above (the `log` builtin is immediate) but the empty array is there.